Pl\"ucker Coordinates of the best-fit Stiefel Tropical Linear Space to a Mixture of Gaussian Distributions: Basics of Stiefel Tropical Linear Spaces

 The statement of the Theorem \ref{red-rule} that $u = w + v$ holds clearly. \end{example}

 \begin{remark} For simplicity, when $\tau$ contains only one element, we treat it as a positive integer instead of a set. \end{remark}

 We write $\pi_{L(A)}$ as the projection function which takes a point $u\in \RR^d/\mathbb R {\bf 1}$ and returns the nearest point $w\in L(A)$ given by the Blue Rule.
 Depending on the size of $m$ (i.e., the number of rows of $A$), we may prefer to use either the Blue Rule or the Red Rule to compute $\pi_{L(A)}(u)$.
-If $m$ is relatively small, then we can compute $\pi_{L(A)}(u)$ naively with the Blue Rule in $O(d^{m+1})$ time.
-If $m$ is relatively large, conversely, then we can use the Red Rule to compute the projection in $O(m\cdot (d/m)^{m+1})$ time.
-In practice, we note that most of the permutations considered in the Red and Blue Rules do not seem to affect the computation; it seems possible that a more computationally efficient approach to computing projections could be described.
+If $m$ is relatively small, then we can compute $\pi_{L(A)}(u)$ naively with the Blue Rule in $O(d^{m+1})$ time { of operations}.
+If $m$ is relatively large, conversely, then we can use the Red Rule to compute the projection in $O(m\cdot (d/m)^{m+1})$ time { of operations}.
+In practice, we note that most of the permutations considered in the Red and Blue Rules do not seem to affect the computation; {There is a faster algorithm than Red Rule and Blue Rule to compute a projection onto a tropical linear space by Theorem 2 in \cite{MR3047018}.
+However, in this research we only considered Red Rule and Blue Rule.}